earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 ---
 layout: single
-title: "Get to Know R & RStudio"
+title: "Objects in R"
 excerpt: "This tutorial introduces the R scientific programming language.
 It is designed for someone who has not used R before.
 We will work with precipitation and stream discharge data for Boulder County."
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [course-materials]
 class-lesson: ['get-to-know-r']
-permalink: /course-materials/earth-analytics/start-using-r
+permalink: /course-materials/earth-analytics/objects-in-r
-nav-title: 'Use R'
+nav-title: 'Objects in R'
 dateCreated: 2016-12-13
 lastModified: 2016-12-14
 sidebar: